DIY Easy Lip Balm Recipe

 In a double boiler, melt your mango butter, coconut oil, and beeswax.

 While the oils and wax are melting.
-Place your tins on a baking tray with aluminum foil or set up you lip tubes in the lip balm tube tray.
+Place your tins on a baking tray or set up you lip tubes in the lip balm tube tray.

 Once the butter, oil, and wax have melted, remove from heat.
 Add the carrot seed oil, essential oil, and vitamin E if desired.